-In some implementations, an actuator, such as a control switch can be used to actuate the drive assembly 4800.
-In some implementations, the actuator can be a foot pedal, a 45 hand switch, or any other actuation means for controlling the drive assembly 4800.
-In some implementations, the actuator can be coupled to the drive means, such as the pump 4820 such that when the actuator is actuated, the pump 4820 begins to rotate, generating torque, which is translated to the proxi- 50 mal connector of the endoscopic tool via the drive interface 4810.
-The torque applied to the proximal connector can be translated via the flexible torque coil to the inner cannula, thereby causing the inner cannula to rotate relative to the outer cannula.
-In some implementations, the actuator can be 55 coupled to a pinch valve, such as the pinch valve 4830 to control the amount of suction applied to the aspiration channel.
-In some implementations, the actuator can be configured to actuate both the drive means and the pinch valve simultaneously, such that the inner cannula is rotating while suction 60 is applied through the aspiration channel.
-In some implementations, the actuator can also be coupled to an irrigation control switch or valve that controls the flow of irrigation fluid into the endoscopic tool via the irrigation entry port 4042.
-In some implementations, the actuator can be configured to 65 actuate the drive means, the pinch valve for aspiration and the irrigation control switch for irrigation simultaneously, such that the inner cannula is rotating while suction is applied through the aspiration channel and irrigation fluid is supplied to the endoscopic tool.
+In some implementations, an actuator, such as a control 35 switch can be used to actuate the drive assembly 4800.
+In some implementations, the actuator can be a foot pedal, a hand switch, or any other actuation means for controlling the drive assembly 4800.
+In some implementations, the actuator can be coupled to the drive means, such as the pump 4820 40 such that when the actuator is actuated, the pump 4820 begins to rotate, generating torque, which is translated to the proximal connector of the endoscopic tool via the drive interface 4810.
+The torque applied to the proximal connector can be translated via the flexible torque coil to the inner cannula, 45 thereby causing the inner cannula to rotate relative to the outer cannula.
+In some implementations, the actuator can be coupled to a pinch valve, such as the pinch valve 4830 to control the amount of suction applied to the aspiration channel.
+In some implementations, the actuator can be configured 50 to actuate both the drive means and the pinch valve simultaneously, such that the inner cannula is rotating while suction is applied through the aspiration channel.
+In some implementations, the actuator can also be coupled to an irrigation control switch or valve that controls the flow of irrigation fluid 55 into the endoscopic tool via the irrigation entry port 4042.
+In some implementations, the actuator can be configured to actuate the drive means, the pinch valve for aspiration and the irrigation control switch for irrigation simultaneously, such that the inner cannula is rotating while suction is applied 60 through the aspiration channel and irrigation fluid is supplied to the endoscopic tool.

 In some implementations, a separate irrigation control switch can be configured to control the flow of irrigation fluid through the irrigation channel of the endoscopic tool.
-An operator can control the volume of irrigation fluid provided to the irrigation channel via the irrigation control switch.
+An 65 operator can control the volume of irrigation fluid provided to the irrigation channel via the irrigation control switch.
+46

-The drive assembly configuration shown in FIGS. 40A-48 is one example configuration of a drive assembly.
+The drive assembly configuration shown in FIGS. 40-48 is one example configuration of a drive assembly.
 It should be appreciated that the endoscopic tool 4000 can be configured to be driven by other drive assembly configurations.
 In some implementations, the proximal connector portion of the endoscopic tool 4000 can be modified to engage with other drive assembly configurations.
-In some implementations, the endoscopic tool 400 can be configured to be packaged as one or more different components that can be assembled prior to inserting the endoscopic tool 4000 can be assembled prior to the endoscopic tool 4000 can be assembled to be packaged as one or more different components that can be assembled prior to inserting the endoscopic tool 4000 can be assembled together by an operator of the endoscopic tool 4000 can be assembled together by an operator of the endoscopic tool are caused to engage with components of the drive assembly.
+In some implementations, the endoscopic tool 400 can be configured to be packaged as one or more different components that can be assembled prior to inserting the endoscopic tool within the instrument channel of the endoscope.
+In some implementations, the proximal connector of the endoscopic tool 4000 can be assembled together by an operator of the endoscopic tool after one or more components of the endoscopic tool are caused to engage with components of the drive assembly.